 four (4) days of 6.5 hours one (1) day of 5.75 hours /weekly short day). for a total of 31.75 hours (1905 minutes) per week.
 The goal is to minimize the spread in the start/stop time among the 4 middle schools.
 The regular work day will begin 10 minutes before students are expected to report to their classroom/homeroom for attendance purposes.
-The regular work day will end 10 minutes after the students are dismissed from school, except for weekly short days when the regular work day not already assigned for direct work with students, collaboration, other meetings or lunch shall continue to be considered preparation time, for the general purpose of preparing for instruction or for additional collaboration with other educators, and teachers will be available as needed.
-There will be up to and including ear64) six (6) special early release days during the year when students are dismissed after at least 3 hours of instructional time at 11:30.
-4. Teachers will have up to 124-5 mmutes/week of contact time with students.
-On weekly short days, professional development meetings will begin 10 minutes after the students are dismissed from school and last no longer than 90 minutes.
-5. Teachers may be assigned up to and including two-three (3) duties per six-day cycle (which may include advisory), include advisory as an option).
-6. Teachers will have one (1) duty-free lunch period/day based on the building schedule.
-7. Teachers will have up to five (5) periods every two (2) cycles for scheduled team and Grade Level Depailment meetings at least one period of unscheduled preparation time each day unless this time has been allocated pursuant to Article 16, Section 2 of the contract (reference to coverage agreement).
+The regular work day will end 10 minutes aft the students are dismissed from school, except for weekly short days when the regular work for teachers will end at the end of the teacher work day.
+Time during the regular work day malready assigned for direct work with students, collaboration, other meetings or lunch shall continue to be considered preparation time, for the general purpose of preparing for instructifor additional collaboration with other educators, and teachers will be available as needed. : day 1 0t There will be up to and including ear64) six (6) special early release days during the year wh students are dismissed after at least 3 hours of instructional time at 11:30. hen Teachers will have up to 124-5 mmutes/week of contact time with students.
+On weekly shor days, professional development meetings will begin 10 minutes after the students are dismis from school and last no longer than 90 minutes. .
+Teachers may be assigned up to and including two-three (3) duties per six-day cycle (which include advisory), include advisory as an option). n may Teachers will have one (1) duty-free lunch period/day based on the building schedule.
+Teachers will have up to five (5) periods every two (2) cycles for scheduled team and Grade Level Depailment meetings at least one period of unscheduled preparation time each day un this time has been allocated pursuant to Article 16, Section 2 of the contract (reference to coverage agreement).
 The focus of team.
 GLD and other collaborative meetings will continue to be subject to the direction and approval of the principal or the principal's designee.
-8. Teachers (c.g., SPED-teachers) who arc regularly scheduled for more than two (2) mcctings-per eyele-will be compensated with additional preparation time for scheduled meetings above the two (2) per cycle This section intentionally left blank.
-9:Homeroom and advisory will continue to be school-based- decisions.
+5. Teachers (c.g., SPED-teachers) who arc regularly scheduled for more than two (2) mcctings-per eyele-will be compensated with additional preparation time for scheduled mee above the two (2) per cycle This section intentionally left blank. etings :Homeroom and advisory will continue to be school-based- decisions.
 This section intentionally left blank.
-9. All teachers will have an average of eight (8) preparation p-criods/cyclcor forty-eight (48) preparation periods over a six-cycle period.
-Preparation time is defined as time during which the teacher has no direct service time with students.
-It is the goal of the Committee and the Association to balance the teaching load of all teachers equitably.
+All teachers will have an average of eight (8) preparation p-criods/cyclcor forty-eight (48) preparation periods over a six-cycle period.
+Preparation time is defined as time during which teacher has no direct service time with students.
+It is the goal of the Committee and the Association to balance the teaching load of all teachers equitably. h the